July 22, 2020

 We should also crackdown on the massive waste, and associated high salaries, in the financial sector.
 The place to start here is a financial transactions tax and cracking down on the abuses by private equity companies and hedge funds.
 And, we should subject our most highly paid professionals, in particular doctors and dentists, to the same sort of international competition that autoworkers and textile workers now face.

-And think of what a difference it would make if the lowest-paid worker, say a custodian or dishwasher in a restaurant earned $24 an hour, or $48,000 a year for a full-time full-year job.
-That comes to $96,000 a year for a two-earner couple.
+And think of what a difference it would make if the lowest-paid worker, say a custodian or dishwasher in a restaurant earned $21.50 an hour, which is almost $43,000 a year for a full-time full-year job.
+That comes to $86,000 a year for a two-earner couple.

 But to allow for more pay at the bottom, we have to do something about pay at the top.
 And that means changing the way we structure the market.
 And, if we aren’t paying attention to restructuring the market, we aren’t serious about addressing inequality, including racial inequality.